 - By default, when you select the parent check box for a feature, its child check boxes are also selected.

 - Depending on your selection, other necessary check boxes may also be selected automatically.
-For example, the Audits feature Read right requires Server Groups and Object Groups to be read.
-Therefore when you select the Read right for Audits, the Server Groups and Object Groups Read check boxes are selected for you.
+For example, the Audit Management feature Show right requires Server Groups and Object Groups to be shown.
+Therefore when you select the Show right for Audit Management, the Server Groups and Object Groups Show check boxes are selected for you.

 -

-- On the Groups tab, indicate the User Group that will be assigned this API Role.
+- In version 11.1 and earlier, on the Groups tab, indicate the User Group that will be assigned this API Role.
 Enter the name of the User Group in the Group Name box and click +Add.
 Repeat as needed to add additional user groups to this API Role.
 (You can also remove groups by clicking the X next to the group record.)
 This group must be a defined User Group, although it can be added after you add it here.

 - Click Save.